rmuit/PracticalAfas/README.md

   * do not like the structure of the filter arguments in calls (including the fact that there are numeric codes for operators)
   * want array data returned, instead of XML (for SOAP) / JSON (for REST)
+  * want to specify simpler array structures (rather than the JSON/XML strings which AFAS accepts) for sending data to Update connectors
   * want to be able to change between the REST and SOAP APIs, for some reason.
     (They do not provide 100% equal results though; see [README.get.md](README-get.md) for details.)